anonymous14386/alfred-js/README.md

 TODO:

--check roulette logic, change the multiplier to 10x if you hit green -if you can code a blackjack command yourself without using Gemini you earn a cookie -add a CVE search command probably using exploitdb -actually learn JavaScript
+-check roulette logic, change the multiplier to 10x if you hit green -add a CVE search command probably using exploitdb